powersync-ja/powersync-kotlin/README.md

 # PowerSync Kotlin Multiplatform SDK

-## Alpha release
+## Beta release

-This SDK is currently in an alpha release.
+This SDK is currently in an beta release.
 If you find a bug or issue, please open a [GitHub issue](https://github.com/powersync-ja/powersync-kotlin/issues).
 Questions or feedback can be posted on our [community Discord](https://discord.gg/powersync) - we'd love to hear from you.

 ## SDK Features